-Newspaper archives (under the Telegraph-Journal complex of newspapers) seem to be the only source to identify some of the dates for the arrival and distribution of TBMs and Stearmans, first at Fredericton Airport and then to the other airstrips.
+Newspaper archives (under the Telegraph-Journal complex of newspapers) have been a slim source to identify some of the dates for the arrival and distribution of TBMs and Stearmans, first at Fredericton Airport and then to the other airstrips.

 May 19, 1960, The Daily Gleaner (Fredericton) – Budworm spray planes start to arrive at the Fredericton Airport.